Obesity Epidemic Among Teenagers Is Skyrocketing

 Family factors and family history

 A study published in the journal Obesity found that family factors play a role in the development of childhood obesity.
-The researchers found that children whose mothers had a normal weight were less likely to become obese than those whose mothers had overweight or obese.
+The researchers found that children whose mothers had a normal weight were less likely to become obese than those whose mothers were overweight or obese.
 Children whose parents both had normal weights were less likely to develop obesity than those whose parents had one obese parent.

 Socioeconomic Status